rudojaksa/imclust/README.md

    5. ordering/sorting of clusters,
    6. assembling the visualization or the output data-file.

+Instead of perception/reduction vectors, precomputed vectors can be used for clustering using the -vec switch.

+### CACHING
-Caching of perception and reduction outputs can be enabled.
+        Caching of perception and reduction outputs is enabled by default.
+        If in current directory or in any parent directory a "CACHE" directory is find, it will be used.
+Otherwise inputs directory will be used for cache files.
+Explicit cache directory can by requested by -cd, or no caching by -nc.

 ### OPTIONS
           -h  This help.
           -v  Verbose.
           -f  Force recomputing all data, avoid cached.
-        -csv  Write csv output instead of html.
+       -html  Write html output instead of CSV.
      -o PATH  The base of the output file name.
       -j NUM  Number of threads for loading, dflt.
 8.
+     -cd DIR  Cache directory to use.
-         -nc  Don't cache computed vectors for every picture (also see -vec).
+         -nc  Don't cache computed perception nor reduction vectors.
-     -cd DIR  Cache dir, implies -cache, if not specified inputs dir is used.
       -c NUM  Requested number of clusters.
       -n NUM  Number of clustering attempts/restarts.
       -m NUM  Limit the max number of images to cluster.